Obninsk

 Obninsk (О́бнинск) is a city in Kaluga Oblast, Russia, located on the bank of the Protva River 100 km southwest of Moscow and 80 km northeast of Kaluga.
-Population:
+Its population is 125,376 at the 2021 census.

 History

-The history of Obninsk began in 1945 when the First Research Institute Laboratory "V", which later became known as IPPE (Institute of Physics and Power Engineering) was founded.
+The history of Obninsk began in 1945 when the First Research Institute Laboratory "V", subsequently called the Institute of Physics and Power Engineering (IPPE) was founded.
 On June 27, 1954, Obninsk started operations of the world's first nuclear power plant to generate electricity for a power grid.
 The city was built next to the plant in order to support it.
 Scientists, engineers, construction workers, teachers and other professionals moved to Obninsk from all over the Soviet Union.
 Town status was granted to Obninsk on June 24, 1956.
 The name of the city is taken from Obninskoye, the train station in Moscow-Bryansk railroad, built in Tsarist times.
-Obninskoye and Obninsk were the frontline edges of the White/Red Armies in 1917-1924, also the 1812 War with France and the 1941-1942 Battle of Moscow Campaigns in World War II.
+Obninskoye and Obninsk were the frontline edges of the White/Red Armies in 1917–1924, also the 1812 War with France and the 1941-1942 Battle of Moscow Campaigns in World War II.